 Other times I just have no idea what to even start writing.
 I see a writer’s competition or some such that I really aught to enter, I decide I’ll write something new for it (not just one of my random things I’ve had half-brewed forever), and no ideas come out.
 The blank page mocks me.
 I can’t even pick a theme or a setting or a character (I figure out my characters pretty quickly… usually).
 I can’t pick anything.
 I can’t.
 And those are the words that haunt me.

 I have to write for work.
-None of it is published in my name, and frankly none of it is my best work.
-I can spew out the topics necessary at the length required, but when I come home the flow stops.
+I can write for work – I can write about things I’ve never heard of before, I can write things that hit the brief exactly, and I can write things that are ultimately successful, but when I come home the flow stops.
 Nothing else comes out.
-I can produce but I can’t create.
+I can come up with the goods when it’s necessary, but I can’t create for myself.
 I can’t.
 And those are the words that haunt me.

 Why can’t I?

 The rest of my story is yet to be written, thus I do not yet have the answers.
 I’m hoping getting this out breaks my taboo and pushes me in the right direction.
 This is temporary, and I’m not a failure.